MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/Windows10SDriverGuidelines.md

     *  [Centennial Apps](https://developer.microsoft.com/windows/bridges/desktop)
 -   Driver and firmware servicing uses Windows Update and not an updater app.

-Finally, we recommend using a Universal Windows Driver where possible.
+Finally, we recommend using a Universal Windows driver where possible.
 For more info, see:

 -   [Getting Started with Universal Drivers](https://docs.microsoft.com/windows-hardware/drivers/develop/getting-started-with-universal-drivers)
 -   [Validating Universal Drivers](https://docs.microsoft.com/windows-hardware/drivers/develop/validating-universal-driver)